-By default in Windows Server 2016 the Windows Firewall is configured to drop all inbound ICMP traffic.
-This includes echo requests which are common from ping, which can make network troubleshooting difficult.
+By default in Windows Server 2019 the Windows Firewall is configured to drop all inbound ICMP traffic.
+This includes echo requests which are used by the ping command, which can make network troubleshooting difficult.

-Here we cover how to allow ping through Windows Firewall.
+In this guide we will cover how to allow ping through Windows Firewall in Windows Server 2019.

-A common response is usually to simply disable the whole Windows Firewall, however this is not recommended as the Windows Firewall does a good job at providing a basic level of system protection.
+A common response is usually to simply disable Windows Firewall entirely, however this is not recommended as the Windows Firewall does a good job at providing a basic level of system protection.
 We will only be allowing the specific rules required to allow ping to succeed.

 Allow ping through Windows Firewall